 2. Turmeric with Bioperine.
 Bioperine, a black pepper fruit extract, is an ingredient added to some turmeric products to enhance the bioavailability and absorption of turmeric’s curcuminoids and certain nutrients in the GI tract.

-3. Liquid turmeric capsules.
-If you don’t like carrying bottles because you’re worried about breakage or stains (that beautiful orange color can be tough to get out of your favorite t-shirt), you’ll be happy to know that some brands produce turmeric liquid extract in capsule form which offers convenience and portability.
+3. Liquid turmeric capsules & mix-in powders.
+If you don’t like carrying bottles because you’re worried about breakage or stains (that beautiful orange color can be tough to get out of your favorite t-shirt), you’ll be happy to know that some brands make turmeric liquid extract in capsule form which offers convenience and portability.
+You might also try mixing in a spoonful of MegaFood Daily Turmeric Nutrient Booster to your juice or smoothie.

 Do you have a favorite way to sneak turmeric into your food or drinks?
 Share it with us in the comments below.